Reserve Bank of Fiji

-The Bank is the only institution that is permitted to issue Fijian dollars and put them into circulation.
+The Bank is the only institution that is permitted to issue Fijian dollars (FJD) and put them into circulation.
 It is also responsible for setting the overnight policy rate, the main policy or bank rate for Fiji.

-History
+Background

-In 1914 the colonial government established the Currency Board with the sole right to issue notes and coins in the then Colony of Fiji.
-Following independence from Britain in 1970, a new institution was created in 1973, the Central Monetary Authority (CMA) which took over the issuing of currency and also took on an expanded remit.
+In 1914, the colonial government established the Board of Commissioners of Currency of Fiji with the sole right to issue Fijian pound notes and coins in the then Colony of Fiji.
+Following independence from Britain in 1970, the Central Monetary Authority (CMA) was created in 1973 and took over the issuing of currency and further expanded responsibilities.

-The CMA was tasked with regulating the issue of currency and the supply, availability and international exchange of money; promoting monetary stability; promoting a sound financial structure; and fostering credit and exchange conditions for the economic development of Fiji.
-It also acted as banker to the government.
-By the 1980s the government of Fiji wanted to expand its role and Bank of Fiji was created by the Reserve Bank of Fiji Act, 1983.
+The CMA was tasked with regulating the issue, supply, availability and international exchange of the Fijian dollar (FJD); with promoting monetary stability and a sound financial structure; and fostering credit and exchange conditions for the economic development of Fiji.
+It also acted as a banker to the government.
+By the 1980s, the government of Fiji wanted to expand its role and the Bank of Fiji was created by the Reserve Bank of Fiji Act of 1983, replacing the CMA.

 Statutory responsibilities

 The functions, powers, and responsibilities of the Bank were specified in the Reserve Bank of Fiji Act, 1983.
-The principal purposes of the Bank as stated in Part ll, Section 4 of the Reserve Bank Act were as follows:
+The principal purposes of the Bank as stated in Part 2, Section 4, of the Reserve Bank Act were as follows: